 Although the findings of the Health and Safety Executive investigation have not been communicated to us, it is certainly the case that two stainless steel members in the passenger restraint on the Twist ride bent far enough for the passengers to be ejected.
-The 2 girls were seriously injured but, thankfully, have since been recovering well.
+The 2 girls were seriously injured but, thankfully, subsequently recovered well.
 The least injured passenger was thrown outwards striking the barrier fencing with sufficient force to fall clear of the ride.
-The most serious injuries occurred to the girl who landed on the ride platform - she was dragged round by one of the radial arms and she was on the critical list for a while.
+The most serious injuries occurred to the girl who landed on the ride platform - she was dragged round by one of the radial arms and was on the critical list for a while.

-The passenger restraint has since been re-analysed, a modification designed and incorporated, and the ADIPS reports completed.
+The passenger restraint has since been re-analysed, a modification designed by ASP Consulting (Melbourne) Ltd and incorporated by the manufacturer.
+An ADIPS report of Design Review for this particular modification was issued by Wilson Consultants.